 This study does not include standard medical care or the management of your HIV infection.
-The Department of Human Services recommends that all HIV-infected individuals take Antiretroviral (ARV) medication to prevent HIV transmission to others, to reduce your chances of getting sick from HIV and increases your life expectancy with HIV infection.
+The Department of Human Services recommends that all HIV-infected individuals take Antiretroviral (ARV) medication to prevent the spread of HIV to others, to reduce the chance of getting sick from HIV and to increase life expectancy with HIV infection.

-You will not be provided with a supply of antiretroviral (ARV) medications as part of this research study.
-You must have a primary health care provider for HIV, an HIV doctor, to take part in this study.
+We will not give you antiretroviral (ARV) medications as part of this research study.
+You must have a primary health care provider for HIV, a HIV doctor, to take part in this study.
 If you don't have one and need help finding one or getting ARV medications, please tell a study doctor or nurse, who will help you find a qualified HIV doctor and ARV medications.
-All decisions about starting, stopping or changing ARV medications will be between you and your primary health care provider.
+You and your primary health care provider will make all decisions about starting, stopping or changing ARV medications.
 We will give you HIV viral load and CD4 count test results when there is a significant change and advise you to discuss them with your health care provider.
-We expect you to inform us about changes in your ARV medications.
+We expect you to tell us about changes in your ARV medications.
 Changes in ARV treatment will not affect your continued participation in the study.